How To Style Polo Shirts, This Season’s Unexpected Trend

 How To Style Polo Shirts For Going Out

-Wearing a polo shirt on a night out is as unexpected as the trend itself — and yet, it works.
-As demonstrated on the runways, skirts and polo shirts give off an edgy femininity.
-Pair a mini with sandals for your next bar hang, and add tights when the temperature dips.
+Wearing a polo shirt on a night out is as unexpected as the trend itself — and yet it works.
+As demonstrated on the runways, skirts and polo shirts give off an edgy femininity as well as comfort.
+Pair a mini skirt with sandals for your next bar hang, and add tights when the temperature dips.

 AdvertisementADVERTISEMENT